davidhakobyanf/finalassignment/README.md

-# Responsive Insult Generator
+# Final Assignment

 This project is a responsive web application built using React, CSS, and Bootstrap.
-It generates and displays random humorous insults and provides an option to download them as a PDF file.

 ## Features

 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Custom Scrollbar**: Styled scrollbar for a unique user experience.
-- **Dynamic Content**: Randomly generates insults every time the page is loaded.
-- **PDF Download**: Allows users to download insults in PDF format.
 - **Hover Menu**: Interactive menu on hover.
 - **Custom Logo**: Personalized logo representing the project.
 - **Navigation Bar**: Mobile-optimized navbar for easy navigation.